tontonsb/blog/src/posts/skyline-and-reflection.md

 I got interested in this cross-section because I was aware I'm living in an unusually low country (Latvia) and I had noticed there's only one country in the world that's both bigger and lower than us.

-If you see something wrong on this site, let me know by opening and issue on GitHub or try to hit me up on Discord.
+If you see something wrong on this site, let me know by opening an issue on GitHub or try to hit me up on Discord.